In today’s post: Learn how to make mini donuts at home in under 15 minutes! Easy cake mix donuts recipe.

-Since this easy donut recipe starts with a cake mix, you can make them in any flavor you can find a cake mix in: chocolate, strawberry, lemon, white, etc.!
+Next, you’ll need a great mini donut maker recipe.
+The easy recipe I use starts with a cake mix, which means you can make mini donuts in any flavor you can find a cake mix in: chocolate, strawberry, lemon, white, etc.!
 We found a spice cake mix last week and the donuts made from it were absolutely delicious, especially when topped with a simple glaze.

 Like I mentioned, it only takes about 15 minutes to make a full batch of mini donuts (24-30) using the Mini Donut Maker.
-I’m sure you could also use this easy recipe in a donut pan to bake full size donuts in the over, however, I haven’t tried it yet myself.
+You can also use this recipe to make normal size donuts by baking them in a pan – read through the comments people have left for tips!

 Now, before I give you the recipe I will say this: cake mix donuts don’t taste exactly like donuts you’d buy at the store.
 Since they are baked instead of fried the consistency is a little different, although they are quite similar to “cake donuts”.
 The taste varies depending on the cake mix you choose.

-Ok, ready to make cake mix donuts?
-All you do is mix one dry cake mix with 1 egg, 1/4 cup of vegetable oil, and 1 cup of water.
-Whisk the ingredients together until well combined – a few lumps will remain.
-I like to dump the batter into a large resealable plastic bag, then snip off one corner and use that to “pipe” the batter into the Mini Donut Maker, filling the bottom well as shown below.
+I like to dump the batter into a large resealable plastic bag, then snip off one corner and use that to “pipe” the batter into the mini donut maker, filling the bottom well as shown below.
 (Spray the unit once with nonstick spray before beginning.)

-Now, for the glaze!
-Melt 1 tablespoon butter, then whisk in 1.5 cups of powdered sugar and about 2 tablespoons of milk (start with less milk and add a little more as needed).
 The glaze should be somewhat runny, as you see below.
-Dip the donut halfway into the glaze, then turn the donut sideways to allow extra glaze to run off.
-Let it firm up on a cooling rack, adding sprinkles immediately if desired.
-After a few hours, the glaze gets firm enough to stack donuts on a plate without smooshing.
+Dip the mini donut halfway into the glaze, then turn the donut sideways to allow extra glaze to run off.
+Let the glazed mini donut firm up on a cooling rack, adding sprinkles immediately if desired.
+After a few hours, the glaze gets firm enough so you can stack your cake mix donuts on a plate without smooshing.